ioccc-src/webtool/README.md

 docker image rm ioccc-submit ; \
 docker build -t ioccc-submit:latest . && docker run -p 8191:8191 ioccc-submit:latest
 ```

+# Python Developer Help Welcome

+Python 🐍 is not the native language of the [IOCCC
+judges](https://www.ioccc.org/judges.html).
+As such, this code may fall well
+short of what someone fluent in python would write.

+We welcome python developers submitting pull requests to improve this code ‼️

+All that we ask is that your code contributions:

+- be well commented, or at least better commented than our code
+- pass pylint 10/10 with a minimum of disable lines
+- work as good, if not better than our code
+- code contributed under the same [BSD 3-Clause License](https://github.com/ioccc-src/submit-tool/blob/master/LICENSE)

 ## Disclaimer